DFHack/dfhack/docs/plugins/spectate.rst

 followed periodically, preferring dwarves on z-levels with the highest job activity.

-To set features that toggle between two states, use {0,1} to specify which state the feature should be in.
-Anything else will take any positive value.

 Changes to plugin settings will be saved per world.
 Whether the plugin itself is enabled or not is not saved.